paralleldrive/sudolang-llm-support/README.md

 - Because of the natural language emphasis, SudoLang is easier to learn than programming languages like JavaScript or Python.
 - Pseudocode can [improve reasoning performance](https://arxiv.org/abs/2305.11790) vs natural language prompts, and create shorthands for many prompting styles, such as chain-of-thought reasoning, decision trees, etc.
 - SudoLang is a declarative, constraint-based, interface-oriented programming language, which makes it one of the most expressive and compact programming languages in the world.
-SudoLang prompts can often be written which save 20% - 30% tokens vs natural language, leading to reduced prompting costs and faster responses.
+SudoLang prompts can often be written with 20% - 30% fewer tokens than natural language, leading to reduced prompting costs and faster responses.
-- Structured pseudocode provides scope blocks, indentation, and visual encapsulation which makes it easier to navigate and maintain complex prompts.
+- Structured pseudocode provides scope blocks, indentation, and visual encapsulation which makes it easier to navigate and maintain complex prompts than natural language.
 - Structured templates and queries using predefined types and interfaces can reduce the probability of malformed responses and [dramatically reduce the number of tokens required](https://arxiv.org/pdf/2212.06094.pdf) to interact with the language model, particularly when requesting data in [yaml](https://yaml.org/) or [csv](https://en.wikipedia.org/wiki/Comma-separated_values) formats.

 Please read the [SudoLang documentation](sudolang.sudo.md) for more information about the language.